ARTICLES

 Image via @howestheflorist

-From living in sync with Mother Earth to finding joy in everyday life, the color forecast reflects a societal change in a post-pandemic era.
+From living in sync with Mother Earth to finding joy in everyday life, the color forecast reflects a calming atmosphere.
+The Thursd Trend Color of the Year Amethyst Glow is different from what traditionally is used, but it brings a kind of renewed feeling to the surface.

 Textured Floral Trend